The Works Of J.D. Salinger To Be Released In Digital Format

 — ω๏๏∂y (@CurrentSocials) August 11, 2019

-The New York Times revealed that Matt Salinger is a staunch keeper of his father’s legacy, but he has determined that in order to keep the work alive for a new generation, the delivery method should change with the times and enter into the digital revolution.
+The New York Times revealed that Matt Salinger is a staunch keeper of his father’s legacy, but he has determined that in order to keep the work alive for a new generation, the delivery method should change with the times and enter the digital revolution.

-But for the Salinger faithful, perhaps the biggest announcement is that with Mr. [Matt] Salinger’s help, the New York Public Library will host the first public exhibition from Salinger’s personal archives, which will feature “letters, family photographs and the typescript for The Catcher in the Rye with the author’s handwritten edits, along with about 160 other items.”
+But for the Salinger faithful, perhaps the biggest announcement is that with Matt’s help, the New York Public Library will host the first public exhibition from Salinger’s personal archives, which will feature “letters, family photographs and the typescript for The Catcher in the Rye with the author’s handwritten edits, along with about 160 other items.”

 Salinger believes that combing through and making the unpublished works of his father public will take another five to seven years, but it has been a labor of love.